vighneshiyer/vighneshiyer.com/content/research/events/2025_03-beyond_cuda/index.md

 But no one has stepped up to the plate.

 Billions of precious VC capital is lit on fire every month as each AGI optimist tries to outcompete the others.
-But no matter your model architecture, training data or post-training, token sampling, slop generation strategy, you are always at _his_ mercy.
+But no matter your model architecture, training data or post-training, token sampling, or slop generation strategy, you are always at _his_ mercy.

 He insists: "The more you _buy_, the more you _save_".
 And now he has gone even further: "The more you _buy_, the more you _earn_."